 Iowa applicants must have their FAFSA to the processing center by July 1 in order to be eligible for State of Iowa funds.

 Federal Supplemental Education Opportunity Grants (SEOG) are given to undergraduate students with exceptional financial need, as determined by Simpson College.
-Grant awards depend on individual need and the amount of funds made available to the institution.
+Simpson packages $833 in SEOG, to students enrolled full-time with $0 expected family contribution until all funds are depleted.